sneakertack/crystallize/readme.md

 String value that specifies the delimiter between words. `'_'` and `'.'` are common. ~~Multi-character delimiters like `'__'` (double underscore) are allowed as well.~~ To delimit by PascalCase/camelCase, supply either `'pascalcase'` or `'camelcase'`. (default: `'_'`)

 - **excludes**
-Array of prefix words excluded from factorization.
+Array of prefix words excluded from crystallizing.
 One common example is 'is'.
-See example below. ~~For excluded *phrases*, either supply the phrase in the appropriate delimitation standard (e.g. `'stateOf'` when delimiter is `'camelCase'`), or supply the phrase an array of words (e.g. `['state', 'of']`, has the advantage of being delimiter-agnostic).~~ Excludes only apply if they are the first word of keys of the tree / one of its subtrees. (default: `[]`)
+See example below.
+For excluded *phrases*, either supply the phrase in the appropriate delimitation standard (e.g. `'stateOf'` when delimiter is `'camelCase'`), or supply the phrase an array of words (e.g. `['state', 'of']`, has the advantage of being delimiter-agnostic). (default: `[]`)

 ### Example of Exclusion